 How often do you look at the stock market?
 When’s the last time you reviewed the latest tax laws or retirement plan limits?
 Managing your finances and investments can quickly become a full-time job.
 Trends, strategies, and legislation are always changing, and it’s hard to keep up.

 Last year, I had a client who was considering purchasing life insurance based on brand name recognition and assumed that the insurance policy would serve purely to replace her income.
-My goal wasn't just to recommend a policy that aligned with her goals, but to also educate her on available options she wasn't previously aware of.
-After analyzing her options, she ended up selecting a different policy than she had originally intended.
+During our conversation, I explained that there are companies that offer life insurance that she didn’t necessarily need to die to use.
+After analyzing her options, the insurance I recommended ended up being from another brand name company with just as good of a financial rating, but for a lower price.

 Part of a financial advisor’s job is to stay up-to-date on investment vehicles, insurance companies, tax laws, and retirement plan strategies.
 They then use their knowledge, training, and experience to recommend options that align with your particular circumstances, needs, and goals.